 In carrying out its duties, several responsibilities for the Board are specified in the ordinance.
 Among these are the following.

 - The Board shall have jurisdiction to review and make findings concerning any alleged violation of Rochester Code Chapter 2-16 by any public official.

 - To make notifications, extend deadlines, conduct investigations, make findings of fact, conclusions of law and order, review allegations and conduct hearings as needed to decide specific cases in which a violation of Rochester Code Chapter 2-16 is alleged.

 - To report its findings regarding any complaint to the person’s Appointing Authority and to the City Administrator.

 - To issue ethics opinions to public officials regarding the propriety of any matter within the Board’s jurisdiction.

-- To conduct a preliminary investigation of a filed complaint, or of any circumstance or situation of which the Board may become aware that appears to violate any provision of RCO Chapter 13.
+- To conduct a preliminary investigation of a filed complaint, or of any circumstance or situation of which the Board may become aware that appears to violate any provision of Rochester Code Chapter 2-16.

 - To cooperate with the human resources department in the design of ethics education seminars, and to promote the city's ethics program and high ethical standards in city government.

 - To make recommendations for changes to the Code of Ethics or the governing ordinance which the Board believes would enhance their purpose.